a-shchebelskyy/Clover-Website/README.md

-## **Welcome to InsurancePro CRM - Your Ultimate Insurance Agent Companion 🏆**
+## **Welcome to Clover 🍀**

-InsurancePro is a cutting-edge Customer Relationship Management (CRM) platform tailored specifically for insurance agents.
-This open-source solution empowers you to streamline your interactions, nurture leads, and enhance customer relationships.
-Built with ReactJS and the powerful MERN stack, InsurancePro is your one-stop shop for efficient client management.
+Clover aims to revolutionize the insurance industry by offering termed cash back home, auto, and life insurance.
+The mission of Clover Insurance is to make insurance fair and rewarding for consumers.
+This open-source repository allows our agents to streamline interactions, nurture leads, and enhance customer relationships.
+Built with ReactJS and the powerful MERN stack, the Clover web app is your one-stop shop for efficient insurance management.

-## **InsurancePro CRM**
+## **Clover CRM**

 **Key Features**